 You can hike to Kayaköy from the trailhead behind the Atapark Hotel, but watch carefully for the small red and white striped trail markers painted on trees.
 If you’re busy talking (like we were), you might miss one and have to turn around later (like we did).
 If your kids are small or hike-averse, just take a dolmus directly to the village.

-2. Play at the beach.
+2. Play at the beach

-Lots of beaches dot the Fethiye area, but two of most well known are Ölüdeniz and Patara, both just a short dolmus ride away.
+Lots of beaches kiss the Fethiye area, but two of most well known are Ölüdeniz and Patara, both just a short dolmus ride away.
 At Ölüdeniz, try tandem paragliding or splash in the clear and tranquil water of the famous Blue Lagoon.
 A giant sandbar separates it from the sea, so the water stays calm even in windy weather.
 It can be crowded in summer so if you prefer a little more elbow room, try Patara.
 At 20 km long and 50 meters wide, it is generally uncrowded.
-Also the ruins of ancient Patara are just inland from the beach (another fun outing) and the area is an archeological zone, so the beach has been spared heavy development.
+Because the ruins of ancient Patara are just inland from the beach (another fun outing) and the area is an archeological zone, so the beach has been spared heavy development.

 3. Jump on the trampolines